Gregory Corso

 Gregory Nunzio Corso (March 26, 1930 – January 17, 2001) was an American poet.
 Along with Jack Kerouac, Allen Ginsberg, and William S. Burroughs, he was part of the Beat Generation, as well as one of its youngest members.

 Early life

-Born Nunzio Corso at New York City's St. Vincent's Hospital, Corso later selected the name "Gregory" as a confirmation name.
+Born Nunzio Corso at New York City's St. Vincent's Hospital (Manhattan), Corso later selected the name "Gregory" as a confirmation name.
 Within Little Italy and its community he was "Nunzio," while he dealt with others as "Gregory."
 He often would use "Nunzio" as short for "Annunziato," the announcing angel Gabriel, hence a poet.
 Corso identified with not only Gabriel but also Hermes, the divine messenger.

 Corso's mother, Michelina Corso (born Colonna), was born in Miglianico, Abruzzo, Italy, and immigrated to the United States at the age of nine, with her mother and four other sisters.
 At 16, she married Sam Corso, a first-generation Italian American, also teenage, and gave birth to Nunzio Corso the same year.
 They lived at the corner of Bleecker and MacDougal streets, the heart of Greenwich Village and upper Little Italy.